Starmer: Budget will ’embrace harsh light of fiscal reality’

 Ministers have vowed there will be no return to austerity, but Ms Reeves is understood to have called on Government departments to make efficiency savings of 2% in order to free up “billions” of pounds that would be reinvested in the front line.

-The Chancellor will also announce a change to the UK’s debt rule that will open the door for the Government to spend billions more on long-term infrastructure, such as replacing dilapidated buildings on the public sector estate.
+The Chancellor will also confirm a change to the UK’s debt rule that will open the door for the Government to spend billions more on infrastructure, such as replacing dilapidated buildings on the public sector estate.

 She is expected to target public sector net financial liabilities (PSNFL) as her new measure of debt rather than the current yardstick of underlying public sector net debt.